(last updated March 2019)

 In order to fix this, they had to come up with 64 bit operating systems to raise the limit on these, and subsequently raise the limit on the size of the files which could be held in RAM at a given time.
 For this reason, I would nearly always recommend using a 64 bit operating system now for CAD, regardless of machine performance.

-Using CAD on a Mac Desktop or Laptop
+Mac Specifications, and Using CAD on a Mac

 As of this article’s last update, the following programs come in their own versions specifically designed for Mac.
 Clicking on each one will take you to the respective link which holds the ideal Mac specifications: